 Conversely, if the last post on their site was, say, July 2014 – then you have to consider whether they really are a good fit for your business and, even better- give them a wide birth!

 Do they actually understand dental concepts?

-Instead, blogs that take a viewpoint, a stance, tell a story, or deliver up to date industry news are the only real way to go.
-Ultimately, and controversially, the only way to properly achieve this is if the writer has extensive experience writing in this niche, or has worked within the industry.
+Instead, blogs that take a viewpoint, or a stance, tell a story or deliver up-to-date industry news is the only real way to go.
+Ultimately, and controversially, the only way to properly achieve this is if the writer has extensive experience writing in this niche or has worked within the industry.

-So there you have it… Don’t let choosing dental blogging services be your ‘Merda D’artista’ moment, because remember not everything is always as it seems.
-Run some checks, ask the right questions, and it is possible that you’ll end up with a quality dental blogging service who really know their S#”T!
+So there you have it… Don’t let choosing dental blogging services be your ‘Merda D’artista’ moment because, remember, not everything is always as it seems.
+Run some checks, ask the right questions, and it is possible that you’ll end up with a quality dental blogging service that really knows its S#”T!